dellytools/delly/README.md

 `make all`

-There is a Delly discussion group [delly-users](http://groups.google.com/d/forum/delly-users) for questions and a few wiki pages on some additional [tools](https://github.com/tobiasrausch/delly/wiki).
+There is a Delly discussion group [delly-users](http://groups.google.com/d/forum/delly-users) for usage and installation questions and a dockerized [delly](https://registry.hub.docker.com/u/trausch/delly/).
+Some additional Delly2 tools are briefly described in the [wiki](https://github.com/tobiasrausch/delly/wiki).

 Delly2 multi-threading mode